 Ready for one more faux pas?
 This one is a reflection of global concerns.
 On being presented a business card by a visiting Japanese client, an American executive proceeded to make notes on the card, and then slide it into his back pocket.
 The executive failed to understand why he did not get the client's business.
 He did not understand that to the Japanese, a business card is a reflection of a person's identity, and is handled with the utmost respect.

 The experiences of the vice-president, the new hire, and the unknowing executive affirm a recent quote from a Fortune 500 CEO: "Manners may not be considered an executive skill, but it is especially hard to imagine why anyone negotiating a rise to the top would consider it possible to skip learning the requirements.
 It makes one wonder, what else did they skip?"

 Could acquiring this knowledge affect my company's bottom line?

 For more than two decades, Tero International has enjoyed a reputation for translating the most recent, relevant research and knowledge on personal and interpersonal skills into fun, interactive, educational workshops.
 Skills and knowledge that are guaranteed to make a difference.

 Outclass Your Competition is no exception.
-The curriculum for this program is drawn from the extensive research from the Protocol School of Washington, D.C.
+The curriculum for this program is drawn from the extensive research from The Protocol School of Washington® in D.C.

-The Protocol School of Washington, and its director and founder, Dorothea Johnson, are dedicated to researching the topics of business etiquette, dining skills and international protocol, critical for success in today's competitive business environment.
+The Protocol School of Washington, and its President, Pamela Eyring, are dedicated to researching the topics of business etiquette, dining skills and international protocol, critical for success in today's competitive business environment.
 The same curriculum taught in Tero's Outclass Your Competition program is taught at the highest levels of business and government.
 There is no better resource for the latest information about these important subjects.